 Seed Alliance under a grant that covered 2012-2015 activities.

 APNIC senior management and staff at a planning and programming workshop

 for the 2013-2015 evaluation framework.

 The ISIF Asia program has conducted a series of internal review and evaluation processes and lessons learned have been incorporated every year into its programming.

-Up until December 2018, ISIF Asia has supported 69 grants and 28 awards allocating USD3.4 million to 97 innovative initiatives across 24 economies in there Asia Pacific that focus on innovative access solutions, connectivity, education, health, localization, language preservation, freedom of expression, open data, disabilities, and more.
-Final reports from grant recipients are available for download under a Creative Commons License.
+Up until August 2019, ISIF Asia has supported 75 grants and 28 awards allocating USD3.52 Million to103 innovative initiatives across 24 economies in the Asia Pacific across a variety of topics such as Internet access solutions, connectivity, education, health, localization, language preservation, freedom of expression, open data, disabilities, and more.
+Final reports from grant recipients are available under a Creative Commons License.